Investigator Award Application Process

 Notification and Acceptance ► Notification and Acceptance ▼

 Institutions who apply for grants are notified by June 1.
-A signed letter of acceptance must be returned to Prevent Blindness America prior to the project initialization.
+A signed letter of acceptance must be returned to Prevent Blindness prior to the project initialization.
 Due to limited resources for program administration, critiques of applications are not available.

 Payment ► Payment ▼